 Though officially opened in 2015, Wat Chalermprakiat may still be a work in progress.
 And during a future visit to Thailand, I look forward to another ascent up the mountain to see how things have changed.

 Returning back to the small parking lot, I found a songthaew driver waiting for passengers.
 After several more minutes, he concluded that no one else would be coming, and I made the twisty descent back down to the lower level alone.
-Though Wat Chalermprakiat was far from being a cheap or easy place to get to, the trip had been worth it.
+Though Wat Chalermprakiat was far from being a cheap or easy place to get to, the trip was well worth it.

 As mentioned above, there is no public transport to Wat Chalermprakiat.
 And at the time of writing, the temple is still rather obscure, meaning no organized tour groups go there either.
 That leaves you with only two options.